 It took an insane amount of work to get to the starting point.
 In hindsight everything could have been done with a faster pace, but to be fair we really did the best we could especially considering that we were in Brunswick and not in some inhospitable and hostile place.
 Around us friends and familiar place pampered us making leaving a heart breaking business.

-AS first step we relocated from Brunswick Landing Marina,where we made all final preparation, to the Frederica River, in the anchorage close to the Frederica Yacht Club.
+As a first step, we relocated from Brunswick Landing Marina, where we made all final preparation, to the Frederica River, in the anchorage close to the Frederica Yacht Club.
 The yacht club is currently under reconstruction after tropical storm Hermine damaged docks and boats pretty badly in 2016.
-Tranquility was moored there for over two years while we were making her the boat she is now, and we had great time in the beautiful marsh with the fantastic people we met during those time.
+Tranquility was moored there for over two years while we were making her the boat she is now, and we had a great time in the beautiful marsh with the fantastic people we met during those time.

 Before undertaking a longer sailing passage we like to spend the last hours at anchor, to get a little more used to the motion of the boat and the ocean.
 Usually that’s the time when we stowe everything and get the boat ready.
 Then we sit on weather watch, waiting for the right wind and the right tide to have a good start.

-LOG: 00 nm – April 24th 10:30 AM We departed Frederica River anchorage with very gusty westerlies brought by a cold front.
-We saw it as a good opportunity to make progress south, as during spring the prevailing winds blow from the south-east or south.
+April 24th 10:30 AM We departed Frederica River anchorage with very gusty westerlies brought by a cold front.
+We saw it as a good opportunity to make progress south, because during spring the prevailing winds usually blow from the south-east or south.
 We were hoping to get past Cape Canaveral before turning to cross the Gulf Stream and make the Bahamas from there.

 Well, as I wrote in a previous post, things changed as usual.